pmichaillat/p-hacking/README.md

 ## Code

-The MATLAB code used to produce the results in the paper is placed in the folder `code`.
+The results in the paper are produced with MATLAB code.
+The code is stored in the folder `code`.

-To produce the figures in the paper, run the following scripts:
+The figures in the paper are produced by the following scripts:

 + `figure1A.m` – Produce figure 1A
 + `figure1B.m` - Produce figure 1B